-At Knowle Primary School, we aim to teach our children a rich and progressive maths curriculum which develops their ability to calculate, reason and solve problems, enabling them to make sense of the world around them.
+At Knowle Primary School, we aim to teach our children a rich, progressive and sequential maths curriculum which develops their ability to calculate, reason and solve problems, enabling them to make sense of the world around them.
 We aim to provide high quality mathematical learning experiences in order to develop children’s mathematical skills and understanding.
 Children are encouraged to explore maths through practical experiences and investigative work, building a sense of enjoyment and curiosity about the subject.

 The aims of teaching Maths, as outlined in the National Curriculum, are to ensure that all pupils: